BLCM/modding-web/_pages/wlfindingmods.md

 link and choose "Save Link As."
 B3HM does not require you to download the mod, if you don't want to, though!
 You could instead right-click on `Download from Github` and choose "Copy Link Location", and then add in that URL to B3HM's mod list.
 That way you'll always end up loading the most recent version of the mod.
-Open Hotfix Loader *does* currently require that you download the mod to your hard drive, though.
+OpenHotfixLoader *does* currently require that you download the mod to your hard drive, though.

 If you want to keep your collection of mods a little more stable, you might want to